14 Tips to Get Healthy, Gorgeous Nails

 To keep your nails hydrated, rub a small amount of petroleum jelly into your cuticle and the skin surrounding your nails every evening before you go to bed or whenever your nails feel dry.
 Keep a jar in your purse, desk drawer, car—anywhere you might need it.
 Not a fan of petroleum jelly?
 Substitute castor oil.
 It’s thick and contains vitamin E, which is great for your cuticles.
 Or head to your kitchen cupboard and grab the olive oil—it also works to moisturize your nails.
-Eat these foods for prettier nails.
+You’ll also want to avoid these everyday habits that will completely ruin your nails.

 Protect nails from wear and tear

 Wear rubber gloves whenever you do housework or wash dishes.
-Most household chores, from gardening to scrubbing the bathroom to washing dishes, are murderous on your nails.
+Most household chores from gardening, to scrubbing the bathroom, to washing dishes, are murderous on healthy nails.
 For extra hand softness, apply hand cream before you put on the rubber gloves.
 Slipping on some gloves will also protect your manicure.
-This is what your nail color says about you.

 Treat cuticles gently

 When pushing back your cuticles (it is not necessary to cut them), come in at a 45-degree angle and be very gentle.
-Otherwise the cuticle will become damaged, weakening the entire nail, says Mariana Diaconescu, manicurist at the Pierre Michel Salon in New York City.
+Otherwise, the cuticle will become damaged, weakening the entire nail, says Mariana Diaconescu, a manicurist at the Pierre Michel Salon in New York City.

 Avoid ingrown nails

-Trim your toenails straight across to avoid ingrown toenails.
+For healthy nails, trim your toenails straight across to avoid ingrown toenails.
 This is particularly important if you have diabetes.
-Here are other tips for taking care of your toes and feet if you have diabetes.
+Your nails can reveal a lot about your overall body health.

 Keep hands dry

-Dry your hands for at least two minutes after doing the dishes, taking a bath/shower, etc. Also dry your toes thoroughly after swimming or showering.
-Leaving them damp increases your risk of fungal infection.
+Dry your hands for at least two minutes after doing the dishes, taking a bath/shower, etc. Also, dry your toes thoroughly after swimming or showering.
+Leaving them damp increases your risk of fungal infection and ruins healthy nails.

 Get shoes in top shape